berfingit/wikihow-connective-insertions/README.md

 This part includes revisions in which a **discourse connective** (e.g., "However", "As a result") has been inserted at the beginning of a sentence, without any other changes between the original and revised versions.
 These insertions help make previously implicit discourse relations explicit, serving as clarifications or coherence improvements.

+For each data split (i.e., **train**, **dev**, and **test**), the following TSV file is provided:

+insert_connective_begin_{split}_with_context.tsv

+Each file contains the following columns:

+- `Article.Filename`: Name of the WikiHow article file
+- `Article.Original-section`: Section where the original sentence appears
+- `Sentence.Original`: The sentence before the revision
+- `Article.Revision-section`: Section where the revised sentence appears
+- `Sentence.Revision`: The sentence after the connective was inserted
+- `Sentence.Edits`: Type of edits made (in this case, insertion)
+- `Sentence.Context-before`: Text that precedes the revision
+- `Sentence.Context-after`: Sentence that follows the revision

 ### 2. Crowdsourced Annotations

 This part includes **human judgments** collected via crowdsourcing on a selection of the connective insertions.
 Each revision was evaluated for **plausibility** in its context.

-For each development and test split, the following TSV file is provided:
+For development and test splits, the following TSV file is provided:

 {split}_crowdsourced_annotations.tsv